 One-Year Revocation, eligible for review after either one or five years.

 The “look back” periods of either 7 or 10 years go from date of conviction to date of conviction.
-Because of this it is very important for your Michigan DUI lawyer to carefully review your master driving record to determine the type of sanction that will be imposed.
+Because of this it is very important for your Michigan DUI lawyer near me to carefully review your master driving record to determine the type of sanction that will be imposed.
 If you have a prior OWI/OWVI that is more than 7 years old, or multiple OWI/OWVI convictions that are more than 10 years old, your driver license sanction will be the same as if the new conviction was your first or only conviction.

 Because the driver license sanctions explained above are imposed automatically or administratively by the SOS there is no way to modify them.
 You are not entitled to a hearing and these sanctions cannot be modified or “individualized” in any way.
 They are the same for everyone no matter what your special circumstances may be.